-Its a whole new way to submit a URL or submit a website to Bing.
+The service is a new way to submit a URL or batch of URLs to Bing.

-The announcement sent some ripples through the search community as this may signal a large disruption to the way search engines consume and evaluate web site content.
+The initial announcement sent some ripples through the search community.
+The move signals a large disruption to the way search engines function.

-How will this potentially change the way SEO works?
-And why this is a great disruption to the search optimization world.
+How will this change the way SEO works?
+And why this is a great disruption to the search optimization world?

 How Bing Will Spider Content